 3. Casa Mila

 Casa Mila and Casa Batllo are two beautiful Gaudi inspired houses.
 They are fine examples of Gaudi’s architecture and cost nothing to view from the outside.
-Both of these were commissioned to be residencies by wealthy Barcelona entrepreneurs.
+However, both of these were commissioned to be residencies by wealthy Barcelona entrepreneurs.

 Casa Mila (above) known as ‘La Pedrera’ and was Gaudi’s last piece of architectural design from 1906-1910.
-It may surprise you to know that during the time of Casa Mila’s construction, the other residents of the street were not happy, because the curved art nouveau style was completely out of the norm.
+It may surprise you to know that during the time of Casa Mila’s construction.
+Thee other residents of the street were not happy, because the curved art nouveau style was completely out of the norm.

 The closest Metro station is Diagonal.
 You can go inside for €20.50.
 Student, disabled and local resident discounts are available.